dotnetbio/bio/FAQ.md

 **What are the prerequisites I need on my machine to build code in this project?**

+On Mac or Linux
+- Xamarin Studio with  [mono] (http://www.mono-project.com/) installed.

+On Windows

 - Microsoft Windows® (Windows 7 or better) x86 or x64 (preferred) versions
-- Visual Studio 2015 (Community edition is fine)
+- Visual Studio 2015 ([Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) is fine)
 - .NET Framework 4.5, which is included with Visual Studio 2015

 _Optional Components (required to build some of the additional tools)_